sankaranv/sankaranv.github.io/index.md

 </style>

 I am a PhD student at the [College of Information and Computer Sciences, UMass Amherst](https://www.cics.umass.edu/), where I am advised by [David Jensen](https://people.cs.umass.edu/~jensen/).
-My research aims to create tools for analyzing the behaviour of complex AI systems, with a focus on problems in explanation, blame attribution, and safety evaluation.
-To this end, my research interests span the areas of causal inference, reinforcement learning and probabilistic machine learning.
+My research spans the areas of causal inference, probabilistic machine learning, and reinforcement learning.
+More recently, I have also worked on approaches for mechanistic interpretability in LLMs.

-Before coming to UMass, I worked on clustering algorithms for large hypergraphs at the [Indian Institute of Technology Madras](https://www.iitm.ac.in/), where I was advised by [Prof. Balaraman Ravindran](https://www.cse.iitm.ac.in/~ravi/).
-I graduated with a B.E in Electrical and Electronics Engineering from [SSN College of Engineering](http://www.ssn.edu.in/), affliated to [Anna University](https://www.annauniv.edu/).
+I aim to create tools for analyzing and evaluating the behaviour of complex AI systems, with a focus on problems in blame and responsibility attribution, explainability, and alignment with human norms.
+Unlike most applications of causal inference that involve objective experimentation and interaction with the external world, these issues are traditionally grounded in subjective human judgments.
+These involve <b>norms</b> that can be very counterintuitive, and pose a significant challenge to purely statistical approaches in causal inference.
+By developing formal approaches for modeling norms and inference algorithms that align with norms, I hope to support open and scientific evaluation and auditing of AI systems, and the growth of AI systems that better align with norms.

 My publications can be found on [Google Scholar](https://scholar.google.com/citations?user=DbeHYRcAAAAJ&hl=en&oi=sra).
 ## Research